Daeveeed/alx-pre_course/0x01-git/README.md

-My now name is David
+My no hyw name is David